emirfabio/emirfabio.github.io/about.md

 I'm a freelance software engineer and researcher.
 I deeply enjoy navigating technical unknowns to return with maps for others.

-That's what i'm good that and that's what you can hire me to do.
+You can hire me to do so.

 emir.cognigni@gmail.com